sakthiuma/sakthiuma/README.md

 # You can reach me at:
 https://www.linkedin.com/in/sakthi-uma-maheswari-334b07163/

-# Do check out my medium posts:
+# Do check out my medium profile:
 https://medium.com/@sakthiumamaheswari